dhruvxag/madhumati-business-case-study/README.md

 * Category-wise Performance
 * Quarterly Revenue Trends

 The data was organized and analyzed using Microsoft Excel to generate insights and visual dashboards.
+The dataset table represents monthly transactional records used to analyze revenue trends, customer demand, and category-wise performance.

 Tools & Technologies Used